mikemac18/Galaxy_Classification/README.md

 https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge

 Files for our progression can be found in the folder 'Progress files' and our final submission code is in file GalaxyClassifier.ipynb.
+The contribution by each student can be found in the contribution.txt file.

 Challenge: Is the object a smooth galaxy, a galaxy with features/disk or a star?